Lithuania · History · Chapter 4

 The Press Ban: Language as a Weapon

-In 1864 Tsar Alexander II introduced one of the more unusual instruments of cultural repression in European history: Lithuanian printing in Latin letters was banned entirely.
-All publications had to appear in Russian Cyrillic, or not appear at all.
-Schools were ordered to teach in Russian.
-Churches were required to hold services in Russian.
+In 1864-1865 Tsarist authorities introduced one of the more unusual instruments of cultural repression in European history: Lithuanian publications in the Latin script were banned until 1904.
+Publications had to appear in Cyrillic, or not appear at all.
+Schools and administration were Russified, and the Catholic Church came under pressure.

 The goal was clear enough.
 If Lithuanians cannot read or write in their own language, that language will eventually die, and nobody will remember that a separate people ever existed.
 Usually this kind of plan works.
 In this case, it did not.